Stefano Bernardi headshot

 Step 3: Translate the manual on Redokun Web Editor

-Now, your translation team can start working on the manual.
+Now, your translation team can start working on translating technical manuals.

 • The Redokun Web Editor interface is simple and intuitive.
 It facilitates an efficient translation workflow and helps translators as they work.